sammertens/fujitsu_scroll/README.md

 The goal of this project is to develop Linux kernel device drivers for the scroll devices found in Fujitsu Lifebook T901 laptops.

+## History
+I was looking for a cheap laptop to run Linux on, and picked up a Fujitsu Lifebook T901 on EBay for real cheap.
+I wasn't expecting a machine with rotating screen or stylus support, but the price was right.
+I started poking around all the various unexpected features that the laptop had, including these odd scrolling areas that didn't seem to do anything in Linux.
+The sordid details can be found [here](https://www.linuxquestions.org/questions/slackware-14/fujitsu-lifebook-t901-convertible-laptop-tablet-features-missing-on-default-install-4175637572/page2.html#post6235699) and [here on linuxquestions.org](https://www.linuxquestions.org/questions/linux-hardware-18/fujitsu-lifebook-scroll-device-support-4175692959/#post6236179), where I found one or two other folk trying to get the most out of the same hardware.

 ## The Hardware (human interface)
 The T901 sports two features that up until now have not had any Linux support.